taazarel/Voheim/story/pcNotesH.md

 Also in the science fair an old friend of Mika invented a way of quickly transporting materials from place to place.
 Voei is a douche.
 A week before the celebration a meeting was held to inform the party about the severity of this quest for aga brakksi.
 The members stressed the dangers of damaging the soul.
 Moreover that the party might face curated tests for worthiness.
-To top it all of a shadow-organization might be trying to stop the skyrates and their rival group by force.
+To top it all of a [shadow-organization](Odium) might be trying to stop the skyrates and their rival group by force.
-The rivals, oficially called Mato Exim is lead by the purple tiefling Lavender.
+The rivals, oficially called [[Mato Exim]] is lead by [the purple tiefling Lavender](Iouvaung Virhárhei.md).
-Every skyrate was flooded with applause on their way to the worlds end.
+Every skyrate was flooded with applause on their way to [[The World's End]].